symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

         data-poll="delay(500)|$render"
     >

-You can also trigger a specific “action” instead of a normal re-render:
+You can also trigger a specific "action" instead of a normal re-render:

 .. code-block:: twig